mauriziofonte/win11-wsl2-ubuntu22-setup/docs/en/SETUP-EN.md

 This configuration contains both **my personal preferences** and settings specific to formatters and **php cs fixer**.

 > **NOTE**: The recommended configuration in [vscode.json](/confs/vscode.json) requires installing [Roboto Sans](https://fonts.google.com/specimen/Roboto) and [Source Code Pro](https://fonts.google.com/specimen/Source+Code+Pro) fonts.
 > **Roboto Sans** is used for terminal output, while **Source Code Pro** is used for source code, markdown files, readmes, basically all text editors.
 > Detailed installation instructions for the fonts on Windows are omitted.
 However, simply download the `ttf` font files, open them with Windows, and click `Install`

 ## Epilogue

-### Tailoring Your Own Local LAMP Ecosystem
+### Tailoring Your Own Local LAMP+LAPP Ecosystem

-This README is my artisan blueprint for installing and configuring a **local** _LAMP_ development environment on Windows 11 with WSL2.
+This README is my artisan blueprint for installing and configuring a **local** _LAMP+LAPP_ development environment on Windows 11 with WSL2.
 It's the culmination of my own trial, error, and success in achieving a workflow that **suits me**.
 Understand that while this guide works for me, your experience and mileage may vary.

 ### Community Input